What are the benefits of Silicone Caulk Moulds

-Availability – Silicon is readily available online, making it easy to get your hands on, no matter where you are.
+Availability – Silicone is readily available online, making it easy to get your hands on, no matter where you are.

 Cost – The caulk generally sells from $5.00 (AUD) making it super cheap for anyone working on a tighter budget.
 It’s perfect for playing with ideas and perfecting your moulds, since mistakes are cheap and the moulds that you do keep are long lasting.

 Flexibility: Silicone moulds are flexible and light, making it useful for a number of mould types and casting materials and easy to dislodge your completed projects (if you are worried about the mould becoming pressed out of shape or losing detail when the cast is poured see my final note about creating a keeper).

 Things to keep in mind when using silicone

 Layering: The best way to make silicone moulds is with fine layers.
 Each layer being thin is important for texture as well as drying time, since thick layers take longer to dry before laying the next one down.
 For perfect results you want to initially lay less than 5 mm thick.